avarga1/react-amplify-app/README.md

 Master is the hosted branch so look therein for the code behind the site, feel free to visit @ www.austinvarga.ca
 Some of what was involved - JSX, CSS, React, AWS Amplify (route53, cloudfront, S3), 27 nespresso pods.
+Please note this is not the completed project there as some more features I am working on, however I have lots of more pressing projects on the go.

 # Getting Started with Create React App